Matroids, Feynman categories, and Koszul duality

 We have the following important fact about geometric lattices. \begin{prop}[\cite{welsh_matroid_1976}] Let $(\L, \leq)$ be a geometric lattice.
 For every $G_1 \leq G_2 \in \L$, the interval $[G_1, G_2] =\{G \in \L \, | \, G_1\leq G \leq G_2\}$ ordered by the restriction of $\leq$ is a geometric lattice. \end{prop} In the rest of this article every lattice will be assumed to be geometric unless stated otherwise. \begin{madef}[Building set] Let $\L$ be a geometric lattice.
 A \textit{building set} $\G$ of $\L$ is a subset of $\L \setminus \{\zero\}$ such that for every element $X$ of $\L$ the morphism of posets

-is an isomorphism (where $\max \G_{\leq X}$ is the set of maximal elements of $\G \cap [\zero,G])$). \end{madef} The elements of $\max \G_{\leq X}$ will be called the \emph{factors} of $X$ in $\G$.
-In the rest of the paper we will prefer the more suggestive notation $\Fact_{\G}(X)$ to refer to the set of those elements. \begin{madef}[Built lattice] The datum of a lattice $\L$ and a building set $\G$ of $\L$ will be called a \textit{built lattice}.
+is an isomorphism (where $\Fact_{\G}(X)$ denotes the set of maximal elements of $\G \cap [\zero,X])$). \end{madef} The elements of $\Fact_{\G}(X)$ will be called the \emph{factors} of $X$ in $\G$.
+In plain English the above definition means that for every element $X$, the elements below $X$ can be uniquely written as a join of elements below the factors of $X$.
+Heuristically, one may think of building sets as an axiomatization of the notion of connectedness (in graph theory, topology, etc).
+The building set prescribes which elements are ``connected'' and for every $X$ the factors of $X$ are the ``connected components'' of $X$. \begin{madef}[Built lattice] The datum of a lattice $\L$ and a building set $\G$ of $\L$ will be called a \textit{built lattice}.